reindert-vetter/api-version-control/README.md

 #### Version rule
 Version rules contains a string with an operator and a version (`'<=2.0'`).
 Supported operators are: `<`, `<=`, `>`, `>=`, `==`, `!=`.
 All classes within the *Version rules* with a match are used.
 The classes within rules are [Version statement](version-statement) and [Version middleware](version-middleware).
-> If no classes can be found, default will be used.
-This is perhaps the best part of this package.
-Because you can now also give a version to your other endpoints.
+> If no classes can be found, *default* will be used.
+That way you can update all your other endpoints.

 ### Version statement
 A *Version statement* file looks like this: